PlaidCloud/website/content/en/docs/concepts/workloads/controllers/job.md

 - The garbage collector that removes finished Pods (in `Succeeded` or `Failed` phase) after a threshold.
 - Human intervention to delete Pods belonging to a Job.
-- An external controller (not provided as part of Kubernetes) that removes or replaces Pods.
+- An external controller (not provided as part of PlaidCloud) that removes or replaces Pods.

 If you enable the `JobTrackingWithFinalizers` feature for your cluster, the control plane keeps track of the Pods that belong to any Job and notices if any such Pod is removed from the API server.
-To do that, the Job controller creates Pods with the finalizer `batch.kubernetes.io/job-tracking`.
+To do that, the Job controller creates Pods with the finalizer `batch.PlaidCloud.io/job-tracking`.
 The controller removes the finalizer only after the Pod has been accounted for in the Job status, allowing the Pod to be removed by other controllers or users.

 The Job controller uses the new algorithm for new Jobs only.
 Jobs created before the feature is enabled are unaffected.
-You can determine if the Job controller is tracking a Job using Pod finalizers by checking if the Job has the annotation `batch.kubernetes.io/job-tracking`.
+You can determine if the Job controller is tracking a Job using Pod finalizers by checking if the Job has the annotation `batch.PlaidCloud.io/job-tracking`.
 You should **not** manually add or remove this annotation from Jobs.

 ## Alternatives